New York State Rifle & Pistol Ass'n v. Bruen: Impact

 While the ruling directly applied only to New York's law, legal analysts and lawmakers expected the ruling to be used to challenge the "may-issue" gun regulations in California, Hawaii, Maryland, Massachusetts, New Jersey, and Rhode Island.
 Lawmakers in New York and these states began evaluating new regulations that would comply with the Supreme Court ruling while maintaining strict ownership laws.

 On June 24, 2022, the Acting Attorney General of New Jersey, Matthew J. Platkin, concluded that Bruen disallowed the state from requiring concealed carry permit applicants to demonstrate a justifiable need to carry a handgun and directed law enforcement and prosecutors to process applications on a shall-issue basis.
 The Attorneys General of California and Hawaii issued similar directives.

-Within months of the ruling of Bruen, several existing and new lawsuit challenging federal and states' firearms regulations pressed on the language of "historical tradition of firearm regulation" that was introduced in Thomas' majority opinion, and to ignore the traditional metric of whether the restriction serves the public good.
+Within months of the ruling of Bruen, several existing and new lawsuits challenging federal and state firearms regulations pressed on the language of "historical tradition of firearm regulation" that was introduced in Thomas' majority opinion, and to ignore the traditional metric of whether the restriction serves the public good.
 Among federal laws that have been blocked from enforcement as of February 2023 include those that prevented gun ownership from those convicted of misdemeanor domestic violence, individuals subject to final (issued after a hearing of which the respondent had notice and at which the respondent had the opportunity to appear) domestic violence restraining orders, felony defendants, and drug users.
-These decisions have been praised by Second Amendment activists but criticized by those fighting for stronger gun control in the U.S. The interpretations of Bruen have been considered varied by judges and legal scholars, since interpreting the "historic tradition" requires judges to understand how the framers of the Constitution envisioned gun ownership in the 18th century.
+Further, federal bans on gun possession within post offices have also been blocked.
+These decisions have been praised by Second Amendment activists but criticized by those fighting for stronger gun control in the U.S. The interpretations of Bruen have been considered varied by judges and legal scholars, since interpreting the "historical tradition" requires judges to understand how the framers of the Constitution envisioned gun ownership in the 18th century.
+By 2024, the number of gun cases heard annually since Bruen rose to 680, compared with 74 in the decade prior to the decision.

+Following Bruen, the Supreme Court used the idea of "history and tradition" in other major rulings, including in Dobbs v.
+Jackson Women's Health Organization, which overturned Roe v.
+Wade to eliminate the federal right to abortion, and in Kennedy v.
+Bremerton School District which favored religious expression over separation of church and state.
+While making rulings that hold to the ideals of the Constitution as it had been written was a tenet of originalism championed by former Justice Antonin Scalia, these rulings were seen by legal scholars as a different approach to interpreting the constitution and would allow for judges to pick and choose what part of the historical record to make rulings to their liking.
+Both liberals and conservative groups expressed concerns with this approach, which also weakened the Due Process Clause within the Fourteenth Amendment to support contemporary rights and liberties not expressly documented in the Constitution.